Rockets, Nuclear Weapons and Flag Burning

 compete at a level which they were not able to compete with as male athletes.

-Victor, we're going to maybe somebody, the only person, I mean, maybe a young Bruce Jenner could
+Victor, we're going to, maybe somebody, the only person, I mean, maybe a young Bruce Jenner could,

-I mean if he said that he was
+I mean, if he said that he was

-female then at least you could say well is when he was a male he won the decathlon or maybe he'll win the women's decathlon if he was younger but that's a rare case.
+female, then at least you could say, well, when he was a male, he won the decathlon.
+Or Maybe he'll win the women's decathlon if he was younger.

 You don't see spectacular male athletes transitioning and then become spectacular female.
+Yeah.

-the olive wreath of victory, but more importantly, create a situation in which if you object, then you are demonized and you're
+the olive wreath of victory, but more importantly, create a situation in which, if you object, then you are demonized and you're

+ostracized.
 You can't even object to it.

 Well, Victor, we'll bounce around on some foreign policy matters, but first I want to take a minute for our reliable and friendly sponsor, Hillsdale College.

 Dear listeners, did you know that Victor is one of the professors in three of the over 40 free online courses at Hillsdale College?
+That is correct.

 The first course, American Citizenship and Its Decline, is based on Victor's best-selling book, The Dying Citizen.